zuoxingdong/ML-LaTeX-Shortcuts/README.md

 - Dai et al., SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation
 - Bellemare et al., Increasing the Action Gap: New Operators for Reinforcement Learning
 - Bengio et al., Disentangling the independently controllable factors of variation by interacting with the world
+- Braun et al., A Minimum Relative Entropy Principle for Learning and Acting

 # Theory in RL
 - Bartlett et al., Infinite-Horizon Policy-Gradient Estimation